Believe it or not – A course certificate, merely a piece of paper, could land your students their dream job.

 Why awarding certificates is a must on your LearnDash platform

-Your visibility, support, and job leads increase substantially on platforms like LinkedIn when you add a course certificate to your profile.
-And the reason is simple: course certificates are proof of your accomplishments and your learning experience!
+Your student’s visibility, support, and job lead increase substantially on platforms like LinkedIn when they add a course certificate to their profile.

-The good news is that it’s easy to build a LearnDash course certificate, thanks to the various tools included in it!
+Now, the good news is – it’s super easy to build a LearnDash course certificate!

 The 8 Principles of Designing a Great Certificate

-A Certificate is not just another piece of digital paper with the bare minimum of details and a boring font!
-It needs to be jazzy, conveying the essence of the Course.
+So, a certificate is not just another piece of digital paper with the bare minimum of details and boring font.
+It needs to be jazzy and convey the essence of the Course.

-Besides, the certificates awarded should be aesthetically pleasing to the user – that’s the point of an award, after all!
+Besides, the certificates awarded should be aesthetically pleasing to the user – the whole point of an award, after all!

 Emphasis – Why does your certificate exist?

 What is the reason behind the issuance of the certificate?
-You would obviously issue it after the recipients completed a course on your site – so emphasize it in the design of your certificate and make it stand out with large fonts and special colors.
-Using emphasis in your certificates would make the user’s eye return to the same and the most important point over and over again.
+You would obviously issue it after the recipients completed a course on your site – so emphasize it in the design of your certificate.
+And, make it stand out with large fonts and special colors.
+Using emphasis in your certificates would attract the user’s attention to the most important point over and over again.